pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

    You can use a tool to create this file, or you can do it manually:

    - Use [Tanzu Developer Tools for Visual Studio Code](../../vscode-extension/about.md) to generate the component's YAML.
 For information about this file, see [catalog-info.yaml](../../vscode-extension/usage-getting-started.md#catalog-infoyaml).
    - Use [Application Accelerator](application-accelerator.md).
-You can use [Tanzu Application Platform Initializer](https://github.com/sample-accelerators/tap-initialize/blob/main/README.md) to generate the required file; for this step, the file is `catalog-info.yaml`.
-You can access it through the Tanzu Application Platform GUI by using `<TAP-GUI-URL>/create/templates/tap-initialize`.
+You can use [Tanzu Application Platform Initializer](https://github.com/sample-accelerators/tap-initialize/blob/main/README.md) to generate the required file.
+For this step, the file is `catalog-info.yaml`.
+You can access it through Tanzu Application Platform GUI by using `<TAP-GUI-URL>/create/templates/tap-initialize` in GitHub.
    - Create the file using your preferred IDE.
 For example:

        ```